Thursday, March 29, 2012

 I've seen the idea of a boobie beanie on the web lately.
 Moms put a hat on their baby while they are feeding them and it looks like they are flashing their breast in public.
 A perfect combination of humor, inappropriate behavior, and practicality if you ask me.

-seems to be a world of babies in a my life and I have the itch to knit.
+This spring seems to be a world of babies in a my life and I have the itch to knit.
 Knitting comes in cycles for me and when I am in the mood I love it.
 Then the needles get put away and I don't think about them again until after Halloween.
 This year the knitting bug seems to be lasting a bit longer, hopefully long enough to get some baby gifts finished.

 To find my pattern, I did a ravelry search and found a boobie project that was a little pillow, rather than a baby hat.
 The upside was that it started at the top and worked down, which I wanted to try.
 To count, and follow a pattern is fabulous but I often lose my place.
 This approach allowed me to concentrate on the nipple/areola part, adding stitches, etc quickly and then just knit and knit until I got to the bottom edge of the hat.